betacraft/dissecting-rails-workshop/active_record/README.md

 end
 ```

-We have a sqlite3 database with a `users` table with `name` and `email` columns.
-Then try out:
+We have a sqlite3 database with a `users` table that has `name` and `email` columns.
+Try out:

-1. using Active Record to fetch the count of Users in the database
+1. using ActiveRecord to fetch the count of users in the database
-2. print the first and last User record in the database
+2. fetch the first and last User record from the database

 ## 2.2 - Render an ERB template with sample email content